Daniel G. Reid

 Daniel Gray Reid (August 1, 1858 – January 17, 1925) was an American industrialist, financier, and philanthropist.
 Early in his career he manufactured tin plate with The American Tin Plate Company, and later U.S. Steel.
 He was known as the "Tinplate King".

-Biography
+Early life and education

-He was born August 1858 in Richmond, Indiana, and is a son of Daniel and Anna (née Dougan) Reid.
-He was a descendant of a Scottish-Irish family.
-Reid was educated in the public schools of Richmond.
+A native of Richmond, Indiana, Reid was the son of Scotch-Irish Americans Daniel and Anna (née Dougan) Reid and was educated in the public schools of Richmond.
 His father died when he was 15 years old and he was reared by his mother.